chris-szu/fuzzy-octo-eureka/README.md

 2. Build a daemon process to continuously fetch questions and answers from StackOverflow API

 # API
-API is acting as a controller for the background daemon process, possible downloadable targets are predefined on server-side, could be some sort of config (omit for the offsite test)
+API is acting as a controller for the background daemon process, possible downloadable targets are predefined on server-side, could be some sort of config (omitted for the offsite test)

 All endpoints should be authenticated and rate limited (omitted for the offsite test)